donpezet/awsdemophpwebapp/README.md

 # awsdemophpwebapp
-PHP App for AWS Demo
+This is a sample PHP app for AWS demonstrations.